algolia/api-clients-automation/docs/addNewLanguage.md

 ### Retry strategy

 The retry strategy cannot be generated and needs to be implemented outside of the generated client folder.
-You can achieve this by creating a `utils` (or any naming that you find relevant) folder and add your transporter and retry strategy logic to it.
+You can achieve this by creating a `utils` (or any naming that you find relevant) folder and add a transporter and retry strategy logic to it.

 - [First implementation on the JavaScript client](https://github.com/algolia/api-clients-automation/pull/9)
 - [Current implementation on the PHP client](https://github.com/algolia/api-clients-automation/tree/main/clients/algoliasearch-client-php/lib/RetryStrategy)